SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Negative Nerves**
 >
-> When the giant zombie is targeted by an ability that deals rolled damage, they halve the damage from a tier 1 outcome
+> When the giant zombie is targeted by an ability that deals rolled damage, they halve the damage from a tier 1 outcome.

 ###### Mummy